tstewart/WhatsForDinner/README.md

-# WhatsForDinner
+# Whats for Dinner?
-A meal recommendation application
+A meal recommendation application for Android